About Us

 Medieval and Modern Crusades

-Although our workshops focus on individual topics in US and/or World History, all of them are united by a shared emphasis on the importance of primary and secondary sources for conducting responsible historical research.
-All of our workshops therefore touch on the following state standards at the K-5, 6-8, and 9-12 levels:
+All of our workshops are united by a shared emphasis on the importance of primary and secondary sources for conducting responsible social studies research.
+They therefore touch on the following state standards at the K-5, 6-8, and 9-12 levels:

 • SS.K.A.1.2: Develop an awareness of a primary source.